Handle unexpected and unusual interview questions with help from our career expert.

 Don't try to prepare

 In-depth preparation is a solid strategy for making the best impression in an interview.
-However, that approach won't work for quirky, unexpected questions.
+However, that approach won't work for quirky, weird interview questions.
 Augustine's advice?

 “You can't — and shouldn't — rehearse a response to such a question.”